-My goal is to merge the electronical world into our reality to create astonishing physical spaces with digital layers.
+My passion is fusing the electronical world with our reality to create astonishing physical spaces with digital layer.
 I love the logic of a good code and always try to improve my motion design projects with useful selfwritten plugins.
 I also work with the coding tool Touchdesigner to achieve a more interactive experience of my work.

 I'd love to hear from you!
 Just write me an email or contact me via one of the social media platforms.